dali-lab/dev-resources/ios_dev_guide.md

 ## Design

-Your iOS app is **UGLY**.
+Your iOS app is *ugly*.
 And if it doesn’t exist yet it will be.
 Apologize to the design gods for your sins.
 The worst mistake beginning mobile designers make is not taking the time to understand the design principles and conventions specific to iOS design.
 Take the time to go through the apps you use on a daily basis (ignore facebook and snapchat) and think about their interaction patterns, UI elements and UX flow.
 Apple’s own apps are a good place to start.
 Study iOS UI components like table views, collection views, pickers, buttons, segmented controllers, and formulate patterns about when it’s necessary to use each one.

 ##### Recommended Reading
 https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/